docknetwork/planning/README.md

 Anyone is free to propose new developments by writing an RFC (request for comment).
 Submit an RFC by copying and filling the template [rfc/0000-template.md](./rfc/0000-template.md).
 Create new file `rfc/xxxx-feature-name.md`.
 When you are ready for your feature to be reviewed, submit a pr.

+The team makes a final decidsion after the RFC has been discussed and the benefits and drawbacks are well understood.
+At that point the rfc is either
+- approved (merged)
+- rejected (pr is closed)
+- or postponed (pr tagged with the "postponed" label and closed)

 ## Spec

-An implementation spec is the next step after the RFC.
+An implementation spec is the optional next step after the RFC.
 Copy the template [spec/0000-template.md](./spec/0000-template.md) over to `spec/xxxx-feature-name.md` to get started.
 The spec can be submitted in the same PR as your RFC or it can be submitted separately.

 ## Markdown Formatting